8 Types of LMS: Complete Guide to Major LMS Types

 LMS plugins extend the functionality of existing learning or content management systems.
 They can add specific features to platforms like WordPress, enabling basic LMS functionalities.
 Without the need for a full-fledged LMS.

-Also Read: Difference Between CMS and LMS.
+Also Read: Difference between CMS and LMS.

 Benefits: